 ‘Tis the season of presents, food comas, Christmas functions and mistletoe.
-If you’re lucky to find yourself under some mistletoe with a cutie, you’re probably going to spend a second worrying about your breath and/or whether or not your lips are chapped.
-It’s no secret that this hot, dry weather can leave our lips vulnerable to damage and maaaaybe you ate too much garlic bread.
+If you’re lucky to find yourself under some mistletoe with a cutie, you’re probably going to spend a second worrying about your bad breath and/or whether or not your lips are chapped.
+It’s no secret that this hot, dry weather can leave our lips vulnerable to damage and maybe you ate too much garlic bread.
 But that’s okay, because this guide will show you how you can be ready for anything.

 TAKE CARE OF YOUR LIPS

 - Scrub them gently using either a lip scrub or a soft toothbrush to remove any excess dry skin or discolouration.
-To make a quick and easy lip scrub at home, simply mix some lemon juice, honey and sugar into a paste and have at it!
+To make a quick lip scrub at home, simply mix some lemon juice, honey and sugar into a paste and have at it!
 The only hard part is not eating the scrub afterwards.